Inflation is surging and people are hopping mad

 Nick's mom, Rose Apodiakos, also relies on Social Security.

 Like others on the program, her benefits will increase in January by 5.9%.
 That's the biggest cost-of-living increase that the government has granted in four decades.
-But it's already been eclipsed by inflation.
+But it has already been eclipsed by inflation.

 Inflation may get worse before getting better